MerginMaps/docs/src/manage/workspaces/index.md

 5. Now you have a new workspace!
 You can [create projects](../create-project/) in the workspace and [invite other users](../project-advanced/#add-users-to-a-workspace) to contribute.
    ![Mergin Maps web dashboard workspaces overview](./dashboard-new-workspace-created.jpg "Mergin Maps web dashboard workspaces overview")

 Note that every workspace has its own subscription.
-When created, the workspace starts with the free trial.
+When created, the workspace starts with a free trial.
 After the trial period, you will have to [switch to a paid subscription](../../manage/subscriptions/#how-to-change-a-subscription).
-Currently, it is possible to have up to 3 workspaces without subscription (using the trial) simultaneously.
+Currently, it is possible to have up to 3 workspaces without a subscription (using the trial) simultaneously.

 See our [pricing](https://merginmaps.com/pricing) for details about different plans.